 What is the Argument Contest?

-The next time you find yourself in an argument with your partner, your job is to end the argument the moment you notice the potential for the argument, or when you realize you already are in an argument.
-It most likely won’t be easy to do, especially when our own emotions of anger, frustration, irritation, etc., are clouding our judgment.
+The next time you find yourself in an argument with your partner, the task is to end the argument the moment you notice the potential for the argument, or when you realize you already are in an argument.
+It most likely won’t be easy to do, especially when our own pride and ego can cloud our judgment in these battles.

-The problem many of us have with arguments is that we are equipped with an argument threshold.
+The problem many people have with arguments is that we are equipped with an argument threshold.
 It’s a different threshold for each of us, depending on many deeper factors.
-We reach a point in the argument where we’ve decided to engage — whether it’s due to pride, strong convictions, hurt feelings, or something else.
-Once we hit that threshold, we end up in the argument until it ends, however that may happen.
+There’s a point in the argument where you effectively decide to engage — whether it’s due to pride, strong convictions, hurt feelings, or something else.
+Once you hit that threshold, you end up in the argument until it ends, however that may happen.

-So the point of this contest with our partner is, every time there’s an argument, to see who can drop the issue first.
+So the point of this contest with your partner is, every time there’s an argument, to see who can drop the issue first.
 This will take practice, and it will take effort each time.
-But if you work on this, the idea is that our threshold will become stronger and stronger.
-Eventually, we may see an argument coming and instinctively just drop it.
+But if you work on this, the idea is that your threshold will become stronger and stronger.
+Eventually, you may see an argument coming and instinctively just drop it.
 This would be the most desired result.

-A side note: This technique is not meant to resolve the issue in question, it is only meant to prevent the argument (and the unpleasantness and disrespect that often accompanies an argument).
-Therefore, setting time aside to calmly re-address the issue in question will still be necessary later on.
+A side note: This technique is not meant to resolve the issue in question, it is only meant to prevent the argument (and the unpleasantness that often accompanies an argument).
+Therefore, setting time aside to calmly re-address the issue at hand will still be necessary later on.

-5) Reward yourself.
 I don’t recommend keeping score of who stops more arguments.
 Inevitably, one begins to feel annoyed if there’s an idea that they’re starting more arguments.
-But when you acknowledge yourself preventing an argument that could have happened were it not for your efforts, do a little something positive for yourself for it.
+But when you are able to successfully stop an argument, give yourself a small reward for it.

-Remember, it’s not easily possible to stop every argument, and some mild arguing is even a healthy thing for a relationship.
+Remember, it’s not easily possible to stop every argument, and some mild arguing is actually even a healthy thing for a relationship (depending on the issue and how often it happens).
 Don’t be discouraged if some slip through.